 Membership in the Order of the British Empire is available for all sorts of reasons, from superlative civil or military service to artistic achievement to charity work.

-A few members of the Order of the British Empire aren't technically knights within the organization's hierarchy, but they're allowed to call themselves sir.
+A few members of the Order of the British Empire aren't technically knights within the organization's hierarchy, but they're allowed to call themselves "Sir."
 These guys have been knighted by the monarchy, but not as part of an order of chivalry like the Order of the British Empire.
-They can call themselves "Sir," but there aren't any additional letters added to their names.
+They can call themselves "Sir," but don’t have any additional letters added to their names.
 Elton John, Paul McCartney, and some other famous "Sirs" have this type of knighthood.

 Nope.
 In fact, a number of people have turned down the honor due to uneasiness with its militaristic or imperialist overtones.
-According to an AP story, 2 percent of the 3000 or so people offered spots in the Order each year decline them.
+According to an AP story, approximately two percent of the 3000 or so people offered spots in the Order each year decline them.

 Generally, when a person declines an honor, they don't crow to the media about it.
-Rather, they discretely tell the tale after some time has passed.
+Rather, they discreetly tell the tale after some time has passed.